 You only need a few ingredients for this delicious and healthy latte.
 I use matchinga, almond milk, coconut oil and optional honey, but I prefer it unsweetened.

 Is there caffeine in matcha and moringa latte?

-Yes there is.
-Matcha contains more caffeine than bagged green tea therefore, if you’re sensitive to caffeine, avoid if late in the evening.
-I generally do not have any caffeine after 3pm.
+Yes, there is.
+Matcha contains more caffeine than bagged green tea therefore if you’re sensitive to caffeine, avoid it late in the evening.
+I generally do not have any caffeine after 3 pm.

 Other drinks you may like: